WanyanW/gitnotes/python/Week2.md

 			num += 1
 ```
 ```
-# find the largest number
+# track the highest value
 best_num = nums[0]
 for n in nums:
 	if n > best_num: